JohnSnowLabs/johnsnowlabs/docs/_posts/Cabir40/2023-04-03-text_generator_generic_jsl_base_en.md

 ## Description

-MedicalTextGenerator is a T5-based model for text generation.
-It can generate texts given a few tokens as an into and can generate up to 512 tokens.
+This model is a modified version of Flan-T5 (LLM) based text generation model that is finetuned with natural instruction datasets by John Snow Labs.
+Given a few tokens as an intro, it can generate human-like, conceptually meaningful texts  up to 512 tokens given an input text (max 1024 tokens).

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>